skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 [Laura](/company/about/#laura-king) loves to solve complex problems by empathizing with and understanding the needs of users.
 At Skylight, she uses her unique combination of skills in UX research and design to accelerate the delivery of useful and usable products.
 Prior to Skylight, she held research and design roles at Aetna, Pearson, and HomeAdvisor.

 <blockquote class="pullquote" markdown="1">
-I led foundational research efforts to understand how higher education students are using <a href="https://www.lauravlassarev.com/new-page-3">print and digital materials</a> to learn and gained deep insight into why students prefer print materials to digital.
+I led foundational research efforts to understand how higher education students are using print and digital materials to learn and gained deep insight into why students prefer print materials to digital.
 Focusing on learners' needs helped us hone in on an innovative solution for digital courseware and reading experiences.
 </blockquote>

 *P.S.
 We're always looking to hire great people who are passionate about driving better public outcomes through design, technology, and procurement.
 If this sounds like you, [consider joining us](/careers/join/).*